Behavioral and Decision Sciences, MBDS

 Electives and concentrations

 The goal of the Master of Behavioral and Decision Sciences is to equip students with practical tools for applications and a focused academic portfolio.
-You can select three courses from disciplines and schools across the University in relation to your academic and professional goals.
+You can select four courses from disciplines and schools across the University in relation to your academic and professional goals.
+A maximum of two courses can be taken outside of the School of Arts & Sciences.
 An advisor from the program works with you one-on-one to craft a successful curriculum.

 The program has two prerequisite courses: